realzjc/realzjc/README.md

 ## 🚀 About Me

-I'm a passionate Fullstack Developer and AI enthusiast who thrives on building practical, impactful solutions.
+Passionate Fullstack Developer and AI enthusiast who thrives on building practical, impactful solutions.

 Interested in RAG, Agent and MCP.

+<!--

 I bring versatility, technical depth, and a problem-solving mindset to everything I work on.

-<!--
 ## 💻 Tech Stack

 <div align="center">